usetoolieproject/coachly/STRIPE_COMPLETE_SETUP.md

    - **Publishable key** (starts with `pk_test_...`)
    - **Secret key** (starts with `sk_test_...` - click "Reveal test key")

-### Step 2: Copy Your Keys
+### Step 2: Copy Your LIVE Keys
+1. **Make sure "Test mode" toggle is OFF** (you should see "Viewing live data")
-1. Click the copy icon next to the Secret key
+2. Click "Reveal live key" next to the Secret key
+3. Click the copy icon to copy it (starts with `sk_live_...`)
-2. Save it somewhere safe (you'll need it in Part 4)
+4. Save it somewhere safe (you'll need it in Part 6)
-3. Copy the Publishable key too
+5. Copy the Publishable key too (starts with `pk_live_...`)
-4. Save both keys in a text file temporarily
+6. Save both keys in a secure text file temporarily

-**IMPORTANT**:
+**⚠️ CRITICAL SECURITY**:
-- NEVER share your secret key publicly
+- NEVER share your live secret key publicly
-- NEVER commit it to GitHub
+- NEVER commit it to GitHub or any code repository
+- NEVER send it via email or messaging apps
-- Only use it in environment variables
+- Only use it in environment variables on your server
+- These are REAL keys that can charge REAL money

 ---